adam-greer/blog/content/posts/2023-HuntressCTF-Baking.md

 ![](/2023-HuntressCTF/ezbakeoven.png)

-When clicking on the cook function a POST request is sent for the corrosponding recipe and the timer starts on the oven.
+When clicking on the cook function a POST request is sent for the corresponding recipe and the timer starts on the oven.

 ![](/2023-HuntressCTF/muffins.png)